Subtle characteristic classes for $Spin$-torsors: The Nisnevich classifying space

 The generators $u_i$ are called \textit{subtle Stiefel-Whitney classes}.
-By the very same argument it is possible to get the same description for $H(BSO_n)$ with the only difference given by the fact that $u_1=0$.
-Unfortunately, as we will see, this is not enough for the $Spin_n$ case.\\
+It is possible to get the same description for $H(BSO_n)$ with the only difference given by the fact that $u_1=0$.
+Indeed, one has the following result.